vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. Review the following example for applying your unique ID within C# code:

-    In some of the labs later in this course, you will be instructed to apply your unique ID value within C# source files.
-The C# source code, which will be provided to you, might include a code section that looks similar to the following:
+    To apply your unique ID value within C# source files, which will be provided to you, you might see a code section that looks similar to the following:

     ```csharp
     private string _yourId = "{your-id}";